pouliose/Repairs/README.md

 <li>Clone it </li>
 <li>Download it as ZIP file</li>
 </ol>

 <p>B. Create a database with name "Team1Technico" either manually or with the use of the
 docker compose</p>
 <p>C. Run the application from your preferable IDE</p>

 <p>D. Use the application and interact with the REST API either by:</p>
 <ol><li>importing to the Postman the collection of the requests</li>
-<li>using the swagger interface provided in the "http://localhost:8080/swagger-ui/index.html" </li></ol>
+<li>using the Swagger interface provided in the "http://localhost:8080/swagger-ui/index.html" </li></ol>

 <p>E. In each case you have firstly to log in with valid credentials.
 On application start
 up 2 instances of users are being created: user1(username: john, password: 1234, role: ROLE_ADMIN), user2(username: jake, password:1234, role: ROLE_MODERATOR)</p>

+<p>Postman</p>
+<ul><li>The first time when you have to log in, with postman you need to request: localhost:8080/api/login, by providing query params: username: usernameValueOfYourUser, password: passwordValueOfYourUser </li>
-<ol><li> in case you want to use Postman, you should include in each request header a header with (key,value) : ("Authorization", "Bearer " + the accessToken that you got from the client)
+<li>Then, you should include in each request a header with (key,value) : ("Authorization", "Bearer " + the accessToken that you got from the client)</li></ul>

+<p>Swagger UI</p>
+<ul><li>The first time when you have to log in, with Swagger UI you have to send the request (http://localhost:8080/api/login?username=usernameValueOfYourUser&password=passwordValueOfYourUser) through browser</li>
-<li>In case you want to use Swagger, you have to install a browser extension like <a href="https://chrome.google.com/webstore/detail/modheader/idgpnmonknjnojddfkpgkljpfnnfcklj?hl=en">ModHeader</a> for Chrome.
+<li>Afterwards, you have to install a browser extension like <a href="https://chrome.google.com/webstore/detail/modheader/idgpnmonknjnojddfkpgkljpfnnfcklj?hl=en">ModHeader</a> for Chrome.
 The extension enables the option for custom request and response http headers.
-And you follow the same procedure (like Postman) where you should include in each request header a header with (key,value) : ("Authorization", "Bearer " + the accessToken that you got from the client)</li></ol>
+And you follow the same procedure (like Postman) where, you should include in each request header a header with (key,value) : ("Authorization", "Bearer " + the accessToken that you got from the client)</li></ul>

 <p style="text-align: right">(<a href="#top">back to top</a>)</p>